-18. GOING CONCERN
+16. GOING CONCERN

 The financial statements have been prepared on the basis of accounting policies applicable to a going concern.
 This basis presumes that funds will be available to finance future operations and that the realisation of assets and settlement of liabilities, contingent obligations and commitments will occur in the ordinary course of business.
+The ability of the company to continue as a going concern depends on a number of factors.
+The most significant of these are that SIDA has agreed to fund the company.
+The existing Grant agreement will come to an end during the 2016 financial year when the current major project concludes.
+Management is however actively pursuing alternative funding for new upcoming projects and is confident, in their opinion, that they will be able to secure the necessary funds to ensure that the company will be able to continue its operations in the foreseeable future.

-19. EVENTS AFTER REPORTING PERIOD
+17. EVENTS AFTER REPORTING PERIOD